gidavies/WebAppDevOpsLab/README.md

 >- [Register for Imagine](https://imagine.microsoft.com/en-us/Catalog/Product/99)
 >- [Sign up for Azure for students](https://azure.microsoft.com/en-gb/free/students/)

-If you don't have one, create an [Azure DevOps organisation](http://dev.azure.com).
+If you don't have one, create a free [Azure DevOps organisation](http://dev.azure.com).
 [Guidance for creating an organisation](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=vsts).

 # Using the New Navigation UI

 In order to have a single flow this lab assumes that you will use the New Navigation UI that is in preview in Azure DevOps.
-If you create a new organisation it will be on by default, if you have an existing one then to match the steps below you will need to enable this preview feature (and you can disable it after the lab to return to the old UI if preferred).
+If you create a new organisation it will be on by default, if you have an existing one then to match the labs you will need to enable this preview feature (and you can disable it after the lab to return to the old UI if preferred).

 To enable the New Navigation follow these steps: